brh55/Llama-Studios/readme.md

 ## How to get things spinning
 1. clone this repo: `git clone https://github.com/brh55/Llama-Studios.git`
+2. cd to repo: `cd llama-studios`
-2. run web server: `gulp`
+3. run web server: `gulp`
-3. now your browser should have it up and running!
+4. now your browser should have it up and running (can I get a "yay 4 hay!")

 ### Keep llama-ing on! ![Llama on](http://orig05.deviantart.net/fee3/f/2010/094/f/d/llama_walk_by_taquito143.gif)